jacobemcken/jacobemcken.github.io/_posts/2004-08-31-hanging-in-there.markdown

 categories:
 - Other
 tags: []
-comments: []
+comments: false
 ---
-<p>The limited number of posts the last month is evidence that work have been taking too much of my time lately.
+The limited number of posts the last month is evidence that work have been taking too much of my time lately.
 Now I'm really looking forward to my vacation.
-I'm going to look closer on the code for <a href="http:&#47;&#47;art.gnome.org&#47;">art.gnome.org<&#47;a> and see if I can reuse it for debianart.dk.</p>
+I'm going to look closer on the code for <a href="http://art.gnome.org/">art.gnome.org</a> and see if I can reuse it for debianart.dk.